hRun/SA-haveibeenpwned/README.md

 **Important note on updating to add-on version 2.x.x:**

-When updating from add-on version 1.x.x to 2.x.x, you'll be required to reconfigure used API key and proxies (see _Requirements & Setup_).
+When updating from add-on version 1.x.x to 2.x.x or from any previous version to version 2.1.0, you'll be required to reconfigure used API key and proxies (see _Requirements & Setup_).
 Un-privileged users without the _list\_storage\_passwords_ capability will no longer be able to make use of _mode=mail_.
 A custom role _can\_query\_hibp_ is supplied to empower such users (including all negative implications this capability brings with it until Splunk finally decides to fix it).

 For legacy Splunk environments, if you prefer a slimmer implementation or if the stated cpability limitations are not an option, please use add-on version 1.2.2.
 Overall functionality is exactly the same.

 Set _python.version=python2_ or _python.version=python3_ in _commands.conf_ if you would like to explicitly specify the Python version to use.
 Otherwise this will be determined by your instance's global settings.
 Set _python.version=python2_ in _restmap.conf_ if you experience issues with the app's configuration page on older Splunk instances.

 ## Requirements & Setup

 Your Splunk instance requires acess to the internet (via a proxy) to query https://haveibeenpwned.com/api/v3/*.
 Configure proxies via the app's configuration page if required.

 Unfortunately parts of the HIBP API now require an API key which you can obtain here: https://haveibeenpwned.com/API/Key.
 Specify your API key via the app's configuration page to be able to use _mode=mail_. _mode=domain_ will work without an API key.

+If you require using a proxy, unfortunately currently only HTTP(S) proxies are supported and only Basic Authentication.
+Support for SOCKS proxies and NTLM authentication will be added in a later verion of the app.

 ## Usage